TamaraTuma/SQL_Detective/README.md

 7. Create a word or txt document that contains your thought process, narrative and SQL codes written to arrive at the solution to the murder mystery
 8. Submit a link to the word or txt document

+#Conclusion
+It was concluded that Jeremy Bowers is the murderer in this crime and he was hired by a female of the name Miranda Preistley